mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 - setup-ngxblocker, install-ngxblocker and update-ngxblocker can all be configured with custom installation / update locations from the command line. **(See Step 11 of the instructions to show you how use these scripts and non-standard Nginx locations)**

 - Run any of the setup, install or update scripts with --help or -h to view options.

+> PLEASE NOTE: For those using Let's Encrypt SSL Certificates the preferred and 100% working method is to use the **Webroot Authenticator Method**.
+There appears to be some issues with people using the http challenge method but can confirm that webroot work flawlessly.
+We are uncertain at this point whether the http-01 challenge method is a certbot or nginx bug.

 ************************************************
 <img src="https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/blob/master/.assets/step-1.png"/>